Entangled photons from quantum-dot-cavity systems under non-Markovian decoherence by pulsed excitation: Introduction

-Numerically exact studies~\cite{Cygorek2018_biex, Seidelmann2023_const_drive, Seidelmann2023_pulsed_phonon, Glassl2012} of the non-Markovian phonon-induced decoherence of exciton-biexciton systems have so far been performed using the quasi-adiabatic path-integral (QUAPI), a real-time path-integral method~\cite{Makri1995a, Makri1995b}.
+Earlier numerically exact studies~\cite{Cygorek2018_biex, Seidelmann2023_const_drive, Seidelmann2023_pulsed_phonon, Glassl2012} of the non-Markovian phonon-induced decoherence of exciton-biexciton systems were performed using the quasi-adiabatic path-integral (QUAPI), a real-time path-integral method~\cite{Makri1995a, Makri1995b}.
 Recent tensor network methods have developed this method further, with time-evolving matrix product operators (TEMPO) incorporating tensor network compression techniques~\cite{Strathearn2018}.
 TEMPO was subsequently reconciled with the process tensor formalism~\cite{Pollock2018}, resulting in a more powerful description of the non-Markovian dynamics, besides a greater computational efficiency~\cite{Jorgensen2019}.
 A reformulation of the tensor network contraction sequence using infinite time-evolving block decimation, known as uniTEMPO, allows faster contraction and results in a time-translationally-symmetric process tensor~\cite{Link2024}.
-However, these methods have typically only been applied to systems with up to four levels due to the unfavourable scaling with system size.

 Alternative numerically exact methods include the time evolving density matrix using orthogonal polynomials algorithm (TEDOPA)~\cite{Chin2010, Prior2010}, in which the full environmental dynamics are modeled, meaning that the environment doesn't limit the system size, but modeling long-time dynamics is computationally costly.
 Another method is the Trotter decomposition with linked cluster expansion technique~\cite{Morreau2019}, which may be scalable to larger system sizes but currently only describes Hamiltonian evolution without decay~\cite{Hall2025}.